yinflying/vim_scm/readme.md

 endfunction

 function bob_own#config()
-    "Put your congiration for the plugin endfunction
+    "Put your configuration for the plugin endfunction
 ```
 And then you should add `Scmsource ~/.vim/vim_scm/bob_own.vim` before